 Accepting learners into the WPPP requires several interactions with them through education, counselling, networking, as well as providing guidance through mentorship and continued communication after they complete their training.

-1.4 Delivery of Program Our Employability Assessment is used to determine program eligibility while also identifying a learner’s barriers to training and employment.
+Our Employability Assessment is used to determine program eligibility while also identifying a learner’s barriers to training and employment.
 We thoroughly review the individual’s current situation, considering the learners’s educational and employment history to ensure that targeted learners have made an informed choice and demonstrate a need for training.

 The Employability Assessment identifies the learner’s gap areas in which they need growth, their readiness, commitment, willingness, and ability to participate in the training program, their suitability for the program, as well as their financial eligibility and potential barriers to their employment.